GortTechnology/KlaatuServiceDebugger/README.md

       }
 	}

 Next, set Visual Studio's debugger to launch the service application as the default startup app and hit F5 like any normal Windows app.
+Instead of a warning about running a service, the service(s) will start like a normal Windows app.

+The form will load all available services into the grid.
+You can select the service you want to run and hit the start button to start it.
+If the service supports `CanPauseAndContinue` then the pause button will be active so that you can pause the service, otherwise it will be grayed out.

+## Deployment

 You DO NOT need to add the entire ServiceDebugger project code to your Service Solution.
 Just add the ServiceDebugger.dll assembly, and modify the program.cs file as illustrated above.
+The source code is provided for you so that you can modify it if you desire, but you only need the compiled assembly found in the [PrecompiledBinary](https://github.com/GortTechnology/KlaatuServiceDebugger/tree/main/PrecompiledBinary) folder to use the debugger shim with your service project.

 The ServiceDebugger shall NOT be deployed with the service compiled in release mode.
 It is compiled out and not required in release mode.

-Neither is it licensed for, or necessary for deployment to end-users.
+Neither is it licensed, or necessary for deployment to end-users.